-You can but it won’t be fun.
-This is not China and the trend for bikes that has hit the likes of New York and London hasn’t reached Hong Kong.
+You can ride a bike in Hong Kong, but it won’t be fun.
+This is not China, and the trend for bikes that has hit the likes of New York, and London hasn’t reached Hong Kong.
 It probably never will.
 Space in this city is incredibly tight.
-Basically built on a rock, there is barely even room for cars on Hong Kong Island and Kowloon isn’t a lot better.
+Basically built on a rock, there is barely even room for cars on Hong Kong Island, and Kowloon isn’t a lot better.

 Where Can You Bike in Hong Kong?